-The primary responsibility for developing debt financing recommendations rests with the CFO/AGM.
-In developing such recommendations, the CFO/AGM shall consider the need for debt financing and assess progress on the current capital improvement program or plan (CIP) and any other program/improvement deemed necessary by the Agency.
-The Board authorize and approve debt financing and/or debt service related recommendations and proposals.
+The primary responsibility for developing debt financing recommendations rests with the EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM.
+In developing such recommendations, the EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM shall consider the need for debt financing and assess progress on the current capital improvement program or plan (CIP) and any other program/improvement deemed necessary by the Agency.
+The Board authorizes and approves debt financing and/or debt service-related recommendations and proposals.

 All proposed debt financings shall be presented to the Board through the Finance, Legal, and Administrative Committee and approved by the Board.
 New bond issues will be issued through the Chino Basin Regional Financing Authority (CBRFA) pursuant to a corresponding Installment Purchase Agreement between the CBRFA and the Agency.
-The Installment Purchase Agreement provides for the Agency's pledge of designated revenues, the setting of rates and charges sufficient to meet the debt obligations and the payment of debt obligations.
+The Installment Purchase Agreement, amongst other things, provides for the Agency's pledge of designated revenues, the setting of rates and charges sufficient to meet the debt obligations and the payment of debt obligations.